Jayzyyzyy/learngit/readme.txt

 Git tracks changes of files.
 test`
 <<<<<<< HEAD
-create a new branch is quick and simple.
+create a new branch is quick and simple A.
 =======
 create a new branch is quick and simple.
 >>>>>>> feature1